GARP FRM Part I 6-Month Study Plan

 - Week 12: FX risk, FX hedging, integrated month-3 review.
 80 questions.

 If you sit on a trading desk or in a treasury function, this is the month you can compress.
 If you do not, this is the month you slow down.
-Mechanics of margin, settlement, and clearing are tested at a level of detail that working knowledge handles automatically and outsiders need to study deliberately.
+Margin, settlement, and clearing get tested at a level of detail working knowledge handles automatically and outsiders have to study deliberately.

 Month 4: Financial Markets and Products, Part 2 + Start Valuation (15% + first part of 30%)